Cub11k/Cub11k/README.md

 ### Hi Github👋!

 I've finished two years of Bachelor's program in applied maths and computer science at Lomonosov MSU, which was abruptly interrupted in 2022 due to the war and cancer.
-I love programming, currently work in a startup in the field of automated social networks management and willing to start my career in Israeli HighTech.
+I'm now studying Computer Sciense at Bar Ilan University, I love programming and am willing to start my career in Israeli HighTech.

 ### Checkout some of my projects